second-state/wasm-joey/documentation/installation.md

 export CXX=g++-9
 ```

-### Install SSVM Nodejs add-on from source
+### Install ssvm-napi-extensions from source

-The following `ssvm-napi-storage` allows the SSVM runtime to access permanent storage.
+The following `ssvm-napi-extensions` allows the SSVM runtime to access permanent storage.
 You will need to alter the Git configuration on the machine where this installation procedure is being performed.
 Reason being, this machine will not have the SSH keys to communicate with git@github.
 If you add the following config, you will be able to successfully run the `npm install --build-from-source ...` below.
 ```bash
 git config --global url."https://github.com/".insteadOf git@github.com: